Project Background,

 PAL Project Vision

 We envisioned co-developing a set of resources which would explicitly focus on teaching and lesson planning choices.
 Our co-created lesson planning companion is aimed at assisting practitioners in thinking about and customizing a well designed lesson flow, whichcoupled with intentional technology integration—could be a trusty 'pal' that helps make the learning experience more robust.
 An engaging lesson flow and active learning activities where technology is purposefully integrated to ensure that learners are actively honing their skills.
-In the lesson itself, the skills are strengthened as a result of the ac

 NOTE: From the onset of the PAL project, it was the intention of AlphaPlus and the PAL working group that the PAL resources not be prescriptive, or be beholden to specific digital tool or fixed approaches.
 This is due to great variability in learners, groups of learners, and learner goals within and across programs; therefore, the ultimate choice as to how to draw from the materials in this site will rest with each adult educator in considering what would most benefit their practice and their students' learning needs.